 5. Leverage social media:

 There are lots of ways to showcase your CSR work and commitments on social media.
 For example, if your company has a “life at [company]” or a careers social channel, post about your employees participating in volunteering activities.
-If you’re using the WeSpire platform, you can easily track volunteer hours and gather photos and quotes to use in these posts.
+If you’re using the WeSpire's corporate volunteerism software, you can easily track volunteer hours and gather photos and quotes to use in these posts.
 And secondly, give your employees the tools to be your evangelists on LinkedIn or other channels by giving them template posts that they can tailor to celebrate your CSR accomplishments.